 Alongside vitamin D, calcium is another nutrient which vegans are at risk of being deficient in as diary products are a major source.
 Both vitamin D and calcium are essential for strong teeth and bones as well as muscle function.

 Our vegan blood test will give you clear, scientific insight into what your body may be lacking so you can take action to improve.

-As many vegetarians include diary products within their diet, they are less likely to be deficient in some nutrients, such as calcium or vitamin D. However, excluding meat from your diet can reduce the levels of the following nutrients:
+As many vegetarians include diary products within their diet, they are less likely to be deficient in some nutrients, such as vitamin D. However, excluding meat from your diet can reduce the levels of the following nutrients:

 Want to improve your health & wellbeing?
 Forth gives you insight into your body’s key biomarkers.
 By tracking essential markers overtime you can build a picture of your own unique self and discover how your body responds to the changes you make so you can reach your personal best.

 Calcium is essential for strong teeth and bones but because most non-vegans get most of their calcium from dairy products, vegans can be at risk of deficiency.
 Instead, vegans can get their calcium from foods like broccoli, okra, cabbage, fortified plant milk, tofu, and soybeans.

 Vegetarians should be able to get their calcium by consuming dairy products.

 Active vitamin B12 is the amount of the nutrient available in the body and is a reliable indicator of vitamin B12 deficiency.
 B12 has important roles in the production of red blood cells, DNA and maintaining healthy nerve cells.
 However, it is almost exclusively found in animal products making it difficult for vegans to obtain.

 If a vegan diet is well planned, followers should be able to get all of the nutrients they need without supplementation.
 Vegans need to make sure they get enough iron, calcium and vitamin B12 into their diet.
 If results reveal a deficiency, supplements may be appropriate to get levels back on track.